 Salary History Requests

-Slowly but surely, jurisdictions are making it illegal to ask people about their salary histories.
+Also be aware that, slowly but surely, jurisdictions are making it illegal to ask people about their salary histories.

 Image: Fotolia/Tom Wang

-Updated January 2019
+Updated July 2019

 © 2010 – 2019, Donna Svei.
 All rights reserved.

 Donna Svei, an executive resume writer and former C-level executive, retained search consultant, and CPA, writes all of AvidCareerist’s posts.
-She has written for and been quoted by leading business, general, and career media outlets, including Forbes, Mashable, Fast Company, Entrepreneur, Lifehacker, Ask.com, Social Media Today, IT World, SmartBrief, Payscale, Business News Daily, and the Muse.
+She has written for and been quoted by leading business, general, and career media outlets, including Forbes, Mashable, Fast Company, Entrepreneur, Business Insider, Lifehacker, Ask.com, Social Media Today, IT World, SmartBrief, Payscale, Business News Daily, and the Muse.
 Let her background and experience inform your job search strategy and decision making.